andyfmiller/gc2lti-poc/README.md

 # gc2lti-poc
-Proof of concept to use LTI Tools as assignments in Google Classroom.
+The is a proof of concept for using LTI Tools as assignments in Google Classroom.

 There are two web applications in this solution: [catalog](https://github.com/andyfmiller/gc2lti-poc/tree/master/catalog) and [gc2lti](https://github.com/andyfmiller/gc2lti-poc/tree/master/gc2lti).